openedx/docs.openedx.org/source/creating_doc/quickstart_rst.rst

 Directives
 **********

 RST can do a lot of things via `directives`_.
-Here are the most useful ones:
+Here are some common ones:

 .. _directives: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#directives